Are you dreaming of a vacation to Hawaii?

 Keep in mind that ticket prices can change based on the season (Summer months can be a bit pricier than Winter).
 Prices fluctuate!
 You could always fly into West Coast cities and then fly to Hawaii!

-If you’re planning to go to Hawaii in a few months and want to find the best deals on your airline tickets, you could go to a website like Kayak, enter in the dates you want to visit, and click on the notification bell.
+If you’re planning to go to Hawaii in a few months and want to find the best deals on your airline tickets, you could go to a website like Kayak, enter the dates you want to visit, and click on the notification bell.
 Kayak will email you when ticket prices change which allows you to book your flight at the best time!
 These deals don’t stick around forever – you’ll want to act pretty quickly once the price goes down.
+Another favorite place to scout airline prices is Google Flights.

 Lodging (Hotel, AirBNB, Camping): $300 – $3,000 Per Night